postersw/AndersonIsland/ReadMe.txt

 	5. You will get a new page. fill out the what's new.
 	6. Start "Application Loader".   select Deliver Your App and click on 'Choose'.
 	7. Select your xxx.ipa binary.
 The process takes a while but no further interaction should be needed other than clicking on 'next' or 'ok'
+	8. Make sure that your build is selected under the build section of the web page.
+	9. Click SAVE and SUBMIT FOR REVIEW.